-To keep things loose, Jozwiak opts not to finish out every inch of a painting.
-“I’ve learned over time that it’s OK to leave parts of a painting unfinished or faded; the viewer will “fill in the blanks.'”
+When painting loose, Jozwiak opts not to finish out every inch of a painting.
+“I’ve learned over time that it’s OK to leave parts of a painting unfinished or faded,” she explains.
+“The viewer will ‘fill in the blanks.'”

-When you’re painting, determine which areas of the painting aren’t as important to the painting’s story.
+When you’re painting, determine which areas aren’t as important to the painting’s story.
 It’s often the background and lower portions of the painting.
 When painting figures, it’s often the forehead, sides of the face and limbs.

 7. Loosen Up Your Mind and Body

 Your brush is an extension of your mind and body.
 If you’re feeling tense, it will come through in your work, often resulting in a fussy, overdone painting.
 Just as you’d prep your palette before painting, it’s important to prep yourself.
 Do some stretches or neck rolls to release any pent-up tension.
 Listen to music that inspires you, and take breaks as needed.

 A loose, more relaxed painting style develops over time through lots of practice — and patience.
 Embrace the process and enjoy this video to inspire you to more loose and free interpretations of your next artistic creation!

 Step 1: Jozwiak used a No. 2 pencil to sketch my preliminary drawing on hot-pressed paper, thinking in terms of shapes, not objects.
 This means that she drew the shadows and the shapes, not the nose, mouth and eyes.
 To create the eyes, she painted the entire eye sockets, including painting right over the whites of the eyes.